tirsop/Ninja-Garage/README.md

 =============================================================

-1: "**git checkout -b BRANCH-NAME**"
+1: "**git checkout -b BRANCH-NAME**" to create YOUR OWN BRANCH to work with

 2: "**git branch**" to see the list of existing branches

-3: work on stuff in the branch
+3: work on stuff in YOUR branch (NOT MASTER!!!)

 4: "**git add**" "**git commit**" Make sure you are NOT in MASTER branch